yyin-dev/MIT6.828/labNotes/lab3/lab3A.md

 - The `trap` function in `trap.c` executes.
 - In xv6, the trap handler returns and `trapret` pops argument from the stack and calls `iret` to restore the registers.
 In JOS, `trap` calls `trap_dispatch` to dispatch to specific handler.
 After that `trap` calls `env_run` to pop registers and fall back into user mode.
 Thus, for JOS, no `trapret` is needed.
 But both xv6 and JOS pops registers from the kernel stack and falls back into the user mode.

-Review xv6. `vectors.pl` generates `vectors.S`, the vector entries to the handlers.
+For xv6, `vectors.pl` generates `vectors.S`, the vector entries to the handlers.
 In `trap.c`, `tvinit` sets up the IDT.
 When interrupt happens, hardware switches stack, pushes some register values onto the kernel stack, and jumps to the vector entry.

 For JOS, vector entries are generated manually using the two macros in `trapentry.S`, using constants defined in `inc/trap.h`. `kern/trap.c` sets up the IDT in a similar way as `tvinit` in xv6. `_alltraps` is also defined in `trapentry.S`, which is extremely similar to `trapentry.S` in xv6.
 The only difference is that `struct Trapframe` is defined differently in xv6 and JOS, so some registers are pushed in xv6 but not in JOS.
 Though implemented differently, the idea is exactly the same.